-This is equivalent to assuming that reported pays represent amounts paid to members during the year ended on the valuation amounts paid to members during the year ended on the valuation date.
+This is equivalent to assuming that reported pays represent amounts paid to members during the year ended on the valuation date.

 Decrement Timing: Decrements of all types are assumed to occur mid-year.

 Eligibility Testing: Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.